maiiku/pygawrapper/README.md

     ...
     ```

+**OR**

+4a. you can also tell pygawrapper to extand `request` object with `tracker`.
+The advantage of that apprach is that you get access to pygawrapper function from request regardsless of user authentication, with Google Analitycs session/visitor data preserved.
+To achive this you should add following line to your Django settings:
+    ```
+    PYGA_SET_REQUEST_TRACKER = True
+    ```
+    You will be able to access pygawrappers function using:
+    ```
+    request.tracker
+    ```

-6. runc syncdb to create pygawrapper's table
+5. runc syncdb to create pygawrapper's table

     in your project root run
     ```
     python manage.py syncdb
     ```
-5. See optional setup below
+6. See optional setup below

 Optional setup: